pchapin/tutorialada/README.md

 installation.
 Some TeX installations can do this automatically; others may need manual assistance.

-To run the samples, install the latest version of [Alire](https://alire.ada.dev/).
-More detailed instructions can be found in the ``Hello, Ada`` section of the tutorial.
+To run the samples, install the latest version of [Alire](https://alire.ada.dev/), change to the folder containing the sample, and do `alr run`.
+More detailed instructions can be found in the `Hello, Ada` section of the tutorial.

+If you want to edit the samples, install [Visual Studio Code](https://code.visualstudio.com/), along with the Ada extension from AdaCore.
+Use the command `alr edit` in each sample folder to start VS Code on that sample.

 What follows is a brief description of the samples.
 See the README files in the individual sample folders for more information.
-To run each sample, change to the directory containing the sample and do `alr run`.

-If you want to edit the samples, install [Visual Studio Code](https://code.visualstudio.com/), along with the Ada extension from AdaCore.
-Use the command `alr edit` in each sample folder to start VS Code on that sample.

 * `ASIS`.
 The ASIS library allows you to write analysis programs for Ada without having to create your own parser and semantic analyzer.
 This example program is merely a skeleton.